peteroupc/html3dutil/doc/BufferAccessor.md

 * `index` (Type: number)<br>A numeric index, starting from 0, that identifies a value stored in the attribute's buffer.
 For example, 0 identifies the first value, 1 identifies the second, and so on.
 * `vec` (Type: Array.&lt;number>)<br>An array containing the elements to copy to the value at the given index.
 The number of elements copied is this array's length or the attribute's count per value (see <a href="BufferAccessor.md#BufferAccessor_countPerValue">BufferAccessor#countPerValue</a>), whichever is less.

 #### Return Value

+This object.
+(Type: <a href="BufferAccessor.md">BufferAccessor</a>)

+<a name='BufferAccessor_setXy'></a>
+### BufferAccessor#setXy(index, x, y)

+Sets the first and second elements of a vertex attribute value.

+Note that currently, this method does no bounds checking beyond the checking naturally done when writing to the attribute's buffer, except where noted otherwise.

+#### Parameters

+* `index` (Type: number)<br>A numeric index, starting from 0, that identifies a value stored in the attribute's buffer.
+For example, 0 identifies the first value, 1 identifies the second, and so on.
+* `x` (Type: number)<br>The value to copy to the first element of the value at the given index, if the attribute stores 1-element or bigger values.
+* `y` (Type: number)<br>The value to copy to the second element of the value at the given index, if the attribute stores 2-element or bigger values.

+#### Return Value

+This object.
+(Type: <a href="BufferAccessor.md">BufferAccessor</a>)

+<a name='BufferAccessor_setXyz'></a>
+### BufferAccessor#setXyz(index, x, y, z)

+Sets the first, second, and third elements of a vertex attribute value.

+Note that currently, this method does no bounds checking beyond the checking naturally done when writing to the attribute's buffer, except where noted otherwise.

+#### Parameters

+* `index` (Type: number)<br>A numeric index, starting from 0, that identifies a value stored in the attribute's buffer.
+For example, 0 identifies the first value, 1 identifies the second, and so on.
+* `x` (Type: number)<br>The value to copy to the first element of the value at the given index, if the attribute stores 1-element or bigger values.
+* `y` (Type: number)<br>The value to copy to the second element of the value at the given index, if the attribute stores 2-element or bigger values.
+* `z` (Type: number)<br>The value to copy to the third element of the value at the given index, if the attribute stores 3-element or bigger values.

+#### Return Value